-have been because he did not notice the mistake and did not correct it in time.
-107. Third, submits that the ITIA's suggestions that in the matches held on August 2019 (Charge 1), may have been prepared to fix the match by calling the incorrect score but did not actually need to do so since the events on court play corresponded with whatever the agreed fix was supposed to be is based only or assumptions and is not supported by any facts.
-He provides the following submissions with regards to the August 2019 match between and and and and actually submissions with the support of the support In opposition to this opinion, any way the match results.
-That he failed to call out Deuce or Advantage out-loud during the not amount to match manipulation - simply a mistake.
-The expert's opinion that the gaps between points were too short is just that, ar opinion which is not supported.
+- 106. For him not to have pressed the "undo" button to rectify his mistake might simply have been because he did not notice the mistake and did not correct it in time. - 107.
+Third, Mr. Movsisyan submits that the ITIA's suggestions that in the matches held on August 2019 (Charge 1), Mr. Movsisyan may have been prepared to fix the match by calling the incorrect score but did not actually need to do so since the events on court play corresponded with whatever the agreed fix was supposed to be is based only on assumptions and is not supported by any facts.
+He provides the following submissions with regards to the August 2019 match between - In opposition to this opinion, Mr. Movsisyan's actions or omissions did not affect in any way the match results. - That he failed to call out Deuce or Advantage out-loud during the not amount to match manipulation simply a mistake. - The expert's opinion that the gaps between points were too short is just that, an opinion which is not supported.
 There is no regulated length of time that athletes will take between points.
-Each individual and each game will be different in this regard There is no causal relationship between the short intervals of time between the points entered in the handheld device and alleged manipulation of the match score.
-108. provides the following submissions with regards to the August 2019 match between and (Charge 3).
-109. The moment of unpacking new balls fell just at the moment when was supposed to say Advantage or Deuce.
-He assumes that the only reason he didn't say the score out loud is because the unpacking of the tennis balls affected his concentration.
-110. While the ITIA suggests that was announcing the score barely audibly, he says that the background noise rather implies that he was moving around and that this is the only reason the sound is not clear.
-111. In any event he again fails to see how the loudness of his announcement of results could have helped him in the alleged fraudulent scheme because the results he announced were entered in the system, and accurately corresponds to actual score in the match.

-Although the expert argues that it seems strange that only 37 seconds out of the a short interval of 37 seconds could contribute to the betting scheme, especially since this did not affect the results of the score of the match in any way.
+Each individual and each game will be different in this regard - There is no causal relationship between the short intervals of time between the points entered in the handheld device and Mr. Movsisyan's alleged manipulation of the match score. - 108.
+Mr. Movsisyan provides the following submissions with regards to the 2019 match between 2019 and 2019 match between 2019 and 2019 match between 2019 and 2019 match between 2019 ma - 109.
+The moment of unpacking new balls fell just at the moment when Mr. Movsisyan was supposed to say Advantage or Deuce.
+He assumes that the only reason he didn't say the score out loud is because the unpacking of the tennis balls affected his concentration. - 110.
+While the ITIA suggests that Mr. Movsisyan was announcing the score barely audibly, he says that the background noise rather implies that he was moving around and that this is the only reason the sound is not clear. - 111.
+In any event he again fails to see how the loudness of his announcement of results could have helped him in the alleged fraudulent scheme because the results he announced were entered in the system, and accurately corresponds to actual score in the match. - Although the expert argues that it seems strange that only 37 seconds out of the 90 seconds were used at the change over, there is no causal link between how the fact of a short interval of 37 seconds could contribute to the betting scheme, especially since this did not affect the results of the score of the match in any way.